liberland/laws/Prelminary/Criminal Law.md

 4) As in the case referred to in Article 54, paragraph 5 of this Code, the execution of imprisonment shall be ruled against the perpetrator of a criminal offense who does not submit himself to the compulsory treatment for addiction while performing community service.

-1.

-### Prohibition to Engage in a Profession, Activity or Duty
+#### Art.
+62: Prohibition to Engage in a Profession, Activity or Duty

 1) The security measure of prohibition to engage in a profession, activity or duty may be ordered against a perpetrator who commits a criminal offense in carrying out his profession, activity or duty if there is a danger that such a role could induce the perpetration of another criminal offense through the abuse of the profession, activity or duty.